sanghapraju/sanghapraju/README.md

 When I’m not coding 💻, you’ll find me exploring new hobbies ; whether it’s self-learning to play guitar 🎶 or creating things by hand such as crocheting 🧶.

-I’m also curious about 🌍 cultures, 🗣️ languages, and the ✨ little details in everyday life.
-That same curiosity drives how I approach technology and design.
+I’m also curious about 🌍 cultures, 🗣️ languages, and the little details in everyday life ✨ .
+It’s this curiosity that shapes how I connect people and technology through design.